LeemanGeophysicalLLC/MagneticControlStick/README.md

 GeoPebble project at Penn State by John R. Leeman.
 Current design utilizes 0.5" x 0.125" rare earth magnets.

-* Recommend to use super-glue or equivalent to ensure magnets stay in the holders in all conditions.
+* We recommend super-glue or equivalent to ensure magnets stay in the holders in all conditions.
 * We have noticed that any extra gap in the space between the bottom of the stick and the magnet surface can significantly decrease